 The dressage test is a set of movements, either laid out as a pre-determined route using the arena letters or as a list to be included in a 'freestyle' test which can be set to music.
 To learn a bit more and see them performed, visit the paces and movements section.

 Nationally, BD runs competitions from Introductory to Grand Prix level as follows:

 Introductory > Prelim > Novice > Elementary > Medium > Advanced Medium > Advanced > Prix St Georges > Intermediate > Grand Prix

-Introductory is the easiest level where you perform your test in walk and trot and as you progress, the technical difficulty increases until you get to the ultimate test, Grand Prix.
+Introductory is the easiest level where you perform your test in walk and trot.
+Canter comes in at Prelim and at Novice, lengthened strides come.
+Elementary starts lateral work and the difficulty steps up for Medium.
+Flying changes come in for Advanced Medium before you hit the 'advanced' levels.
+Prix St Georges and Intermediate I are known as small tour before the ultimate test, Grand Prix.
 Getting to the sport's pinnacle is a true achievement and takes years of training and dedication.

 Levels at Prix st Georges (PSG) to Grand Prix are generally international tests and those below, national tests.

 BD has a library of tests at national level from Introductory to Advanced while those at PSG and above are provided by the FEI.

 CDI - senior international dressage competitions which are given star ratings relating to 'prestige' of five, four or three stars.
 There are also CDI-W events which are World Cup qualifiers.
 CDIs can also carry U25, YR, J and P in their title to show they host classes for riders under 25, young riders, juniors, children on horses or pony riders.